Before you arrive

 Living costs in Groningen are lower than in many other cities in the Netherlands such as Rotterdam and Amsterdam, but it is still important to plan how you will spend your available funds while studying with us.

-This budget planner should help you work out what you will be spending each month and how to best manage your expenses.
-You should fill in each box that applies to you and press the calculate budget button.
+This budget planner can help you work out what you will be spending each month and how to best manage your expenses.
+You can fill in each box that applies to you and then press the 'calculate budget' button.

 The budget summary section will show you: